ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 ##############################

 *Follow the instructions in this chapter to install and configure Vortex OpenSplice and its tools.
-Information on running the OpenSplice examples are provided at the end of the chapter under* `Examples`_.
+Information on running the Vortex OpenSplice examples are provided at the end of the chapter under* `Examples`_.